Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruthLabeling.md

 ## Labeling component
 The Labeling component associates a list of string-based labels with a GameObject and its descendants.
 A Labeling component on a descendant overrides its parent's labels.

+### Limitations
+Labeling is supported on MeshRenderers, SkinnedMeshRenderers, and partially supported on Terrains.

+On terrains, the labels will be applied to the entire terrain.
+Trees and details can not be labeled.
+They will always render as black or zero in instance and segmentation images and will occlude other objects in ground truth.

 ## Label Config
 Many labelers require a Label Config asset.
 This asset specifies a list of all labels to be captured in the dataset along with extra information used by the various labelers.